StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 7. Leave the **Connection string setting name** empty, we'll cover this in a later tutorial
 8. Add the **Queue name**, the same as we had in the WebAPI app

 > There are many types of trigger available.
 As we can see in the screen shot one is a HTTP trigger.
-We can use this to replace our WebAPI, but there are disadvantages to this that we will cover in the next tutorial where we set up our Azure Environment for this code
+We can use this to replace our WebAPI, but there are disadvantages to this that we will cover in the next tutorial where we set up our Azure Environment for this code.

 9. Click **Create** to finish generating the project.